-19. RESTRICTED FUND BALANCE - APPROPRIATED RESERVES
+18. RESTRICTED FUND BALANCE - APPROPRIATED RESERVES

-The District expects to appropriate the following amounts from reserves, which are reported in the June 30, 2021 restricted fund balances, to fund the budget and reduce taxes for the year ending June 30, 2022:
+The District expects to appropriate \$450,000 from the retirement contribution reserve, which is reported in the June 30, 2021 restricted fund balances, to fund the budget and help reduce property taxes for the year ending June 30, 2022.